Key Things To Know Before Markets Open On Wednesday

-The Indian equities benchmarks are likely to open on a flat to positive note on Wednesday as indicated by the Nifty Futures trading at Singapore Exchange.
-The SGX index was trading 58 points or 0.35 per cent higher at 16,482.
+The Indian equities benchmark is likely to open on a flat to positive note on Wednesday, as indicated by the Nifty Futures trading at the Singapore Exchange.
+The SGX index was trading 1 point or 0.01 per cent higher at 15,723.

 US Markets

-The major indices in the US were trading higher on Tuesday boosted by strong investors sentiments and led by technology stocks.
-The S&P surged 39.25 points or 1 per cent to 4,160, whereas the Dow Jones Industrial Average was up 264 points or 0.8 per cent to 33,180.
-The Nasdaq Composite rose 113.86 points or 0.9 per cent to 12,175.
+The major indices in the US were trading lower on Tuesday as the fear of a more repo rate hike by the Federal Reserve to tame inflation gripped investors’ sentiments.
+The S&P 500 declined 14.15 points or 0.4 per cent to 3,735, whereas the Dow Jones Industrial Average slumped 151.91 points or 0.5 per cent to 30,364.
+Meanwhile, the Nasdaq Composite surged 19.12 points or 0.2 per cent to 10,828 following gains in technology stocks.

 Asian Markets

-The major indices in Asia were trading higher on Wednesday, following the rally in the US indices.
-Japan’s Nikkei 225 was trading 0.98 per cent higher.
-While the Hang Seng index traded 1.77 per cent higher, South Korea’s KOSPI surged 0.36 per cent.
-China’s Shanghai Composite surged 0.34 per cent, whereas Shenzhen Component was up 0.38 per cent.
+The major indices in Asia were trading on a cautious note on Wednesday.
+Japan’s Nikkei 225 slumped 0.59 per cent, whereas South Korea’s KOSPI was down 1.08 per cent.
+Hang Seng index was trading higher at 0.94 per cent.
+While China’s Shanghai Composite rose 0.69 per cent, Shenzhen Component advanced 0.97 per cent.

 FII and DII

-The foreign institutional investors (FII) continued to remain the net sellers worth Rs 2,293 crore whereas the domestic institutional investors remained the net buyers worth Rs 1,311 crore on Tuesday, as per the data available on NSE.
+The foreign institutional investors (FII) continued to remain the net sellers worth Rs 4,502 crore, whereas the domestic institutional investors (DII) remained the net buyers worth Rs 3,807 crore on Tuesday, according to the data available on NSE.

 Crude Oil Prices